con/shell-chronicle/README.md

 an archiving function every time you exit the terminal.
-The archiving function appends all commands used to a (potentially large) text file by default called bash_history.archive.
+The archiving function appends all commands used to a (potentially large) text file by default called ~/.bash_history.archive.
 This archive can be retained indefinitely and can be searched like a standard bash history.

 # How to use it